chanzuckerberg/cellxgene/ROADMAP.md

 ## what we are building now

-In the near term, our goal is to enable teams of computational and experimental biologists to explore and annotate their single-cell RNA-seq data.
+In the near term, our goal is to enable teams of computational and experimental biologists to collaboratively explore and annotate their single-cell RNA-seq data.

 There are 4 key features we plan to implement in the near term.